top of page

 ...believing in the beauty of their dreams

-Welcome to the Merrimack Valley of Massachusetts, known by many as the Valley of the Poets.
+Welcome to the Merrimack Valley of Massachusetts, known as the Valley of the Poets.

-Beginning with America's first published poet, Anne Dudley Bradstreet (1612-1672), to the favorite poet, Robert Frost ((1874-1963), the Valley of the Poets is the birthplace of poetry in the United States.
-Native son John Greenleaf Whittier (1807-1892) was born in Haverhill and Harriet Beecher Stowe (1811-1896) resided in Andover.
-All four were inspired by the community around them along with their harsh, yet lovely New England surroundings.
-All four were inspired by the community surrounding them as they were inspired by their surroundings.
+Beginning with the first poet published from the New World, Anne Dudley Bradstreet (1612-1672), to America's favorite poet, Robert Frost ((1874-1963), the Valley of the Poets is the birthplace of poetry in the United States.
+Native son John Greenleaf Whittier (1807-1892) was born in Haverhill and Harriet Beecher Stowe (1811-1896) resided in Andover and is buried there.

-The excitement grows in North Andover as more and more is uncovered at the site of the two Bradstreet homes, the first burned down in 1666.
+Excitement is growing in North Andover as more and more is uncovered at the site of the two Bradstreet homes, the first of which burned down in 1666.

 MEET Karen M. Kline